riastradh/py-fidocrypt/README.md

 The ECDSA public key recovery in this implementation of fidocrypt is computed in Python with variable-time arbitrary-precision integer arithmetic.
 Such an approach is obviously suboptimal, and certainly could be a vector for timing side channel attacks.
+There are two weak mitigations for timing side channel attacks on the arithmetic:

-The side channel is weakly mitigated because the vulnerable arithmetic is computed only once during login.
+1. The vulnerable arithmetic is computed only once at registration time and once at each login.
 Thus, an adversary not in control of the user's device has limited opportunities to repeat measurements to refine a statistical model of the secrets -- it's only when the user chooses to sign in.

+2. The key derived by the vulnerable arithmetic is used for only one purpose -- to verify and decrypt a ciphertext stored on the server.
+   So it is useful to an adversary only if they also compromise the ciphertext on the server.

 Timing side channel attacks are serious, and you might rightly choose a different implementation of fidocrypt on the basis of them.